M-Uzair-Ali/job-portal-next/README.md

 # JobPortalAPI

 A fully structured RESTful API built with **ASP.NET Core 8** following **Clean Architecture** principles.
-Designed as the backend foundation for an AI-powered career matching platform targeting the Pakistani job market.
+Designed as the backend foundation for (HunarAI) ,an AI-powered career matching platform targeting the Pakistani job market.

 ---